TutorialDoctor/Software_Development/More-Info/recommended_reading.md

-A list of readings I found useful when learning Python.
+A list of readings I found useful.

 ## Python
 [Byte of Python](http://files.swaroopch.com/python/byte_of_python.pdf)